* Feb. 14 is deadline for investors to withdraw money

 Valentine's Day deadline, Cohen and his top deputies were said

 to be working the phones to convince investors to stay put.
 The

-hedge fund has assured investors that Cohen has done nothing
+hedge fund has assured investors Cohen has done nothing wrong

-wrong and that any fines imposed by securities regulators on SAC
+and that any fines imposed by securities regulators against SAC

 Capital will be covered by the manager and not investors.